s-casci/tinyzero/README.md

 - `to_observation()`: return the current state of the environment as an observation (a numpy array) to be used as input to the model
 - `get_result()`: return the result of the game (for example, it might be 1 if the first player won, -1 if the second player won, 0 if it's a draw, and None if the game is not over yet)
 - `get_first_person_result()`: return the result of the game from the perspective of the current player (for example, it might be 1 if the current player won, -1 if the opponent won, 0 if it's a draw, and None if the game is not over yet)
 - `swap_result(result)`: swap the result of the game (for example, if the result is 1, it should become -1, and vice versa).
-It's needed to cover all of the possible game types (zero-sum, non-zero-sum, cooperative, etc.)
+It's needed to cover all of the possible game types (single player, two players, zero-sum, non-zero-sum, etc.)

 ## Add a model

 To add a new model, you can follow the existing example in `models.py`.
-The model you add should implement the `__call__` method, which takes as input an observation and return a value and a policy.
+The model you add should implement the `__call__` method, which takes as input an observation and return a value and a policy, a `value_forward(observation)` method, which takes as input an observation and returns a value, and a `policy_forward(observation)` method, which takes as input an observation and returns a distribution over the actions.
+The latter two methods are used to speed up the MCTS.

 The AlphaZero agent computes the policy loss as the Kulback-Leibler divergence between the distribution produced by the model and the one given by the MCTS.
 Therefore, the policy returned by the model should be logaritmic.